Our Eighth Featured Libation of the World Comes from Lovely Portugal

 Crusted Port combines several vintages and allows producers to create new flavors with a unique blend.
 Vintage and late bottled vintage varieties crusted port is bottled with sediment.

-The demarcation of the Douro River Valley includes a broad swath of pre-Cambrian schist and granite land.
-Beginning around the village of Barqueiros (43 miles upstream from Porto), the valley extends eastward almost to the Spanish border.
-The region is protected from the influences of the Atlantic Ocean by the Serra do Marão mountains.
-The area is subdivided into three official zones: the Baixo (lower) Corgo, the Cima (higher) Corgo, and the Douro Superior.
+The Douro River Valley’s demarcated wine region spans a vast landscape of pre-Cambrian schist and granite, beginning near Barqueiros, 43 miles upstream from Porto, and stretching eastward toward the Spanish border.
+Shielded from Atlantic influences by the Serra do Marão mountains, the region is divided into three distinct zones: Baixo Corgo, Cima Corgo, and Douro Superior.

-White Ports are produced the same way as red Ports, except that they use white grapes – Donzelinho Branco, Esgana-Cão, Folgasão, Gouveio, Malvasia Fina, Rabigato, and Viosinho.
-While a few shippers have experimented with Ports produced from a single variety of grapes, all Ports commercially available are from a blend of different grapes.
-Since the Phylloxera (aphid-like insect) crisis, most vines are grown on grafted rootstock.
-One notable exception is the Nacional area of Quinta do Noval, which, since being planted in 1925, has produced some of the most expensive vintage Ports.
+White Ports follow the same production process as red Ports but use white grape varieties such as Donzelinho Branco, Esgana-Cão, Folgasão, Gouveio, Malvasia Fina, Rabigato, and Viosinho.
+While some producers experiment with single-variety Ports, all commercially available Ports come from blended grapes.
+Since the Phylloxera crisis, most vines grow on grafted rootstock, with the exception of Quinta do Noval’s Nacional vineyard, which has produced some of the most expensive vintage Ports since 1925.

 Are you interested in visiting beautiful Portugal?
-Check out our Portugal Travel Guide to guide you in planning your next adventure
+Our Portugal Travel Guide can help you plan your next adventure.

 The Character of Port

 Port wine is typically richer, sweeter, heavier, and higher in alcohol content than unfortified wines.
 The addition of distilled grape spirits causes this.
-It fortifies the wine and halts fermentation before all the sugar is converted to alcohol.
-This results in a wine usually with 19% to 20% alcohol.
+It fortifies the wine and halts fermentation before all the sugar is converted to alcohol, resulting in a wine usually with 19% to 20% alcohol.

 Port from Portugal comes in several styles, divided into two categories: wines matured in sealed glass bottles and wines that have matured in wooden barrels.

 Without exposure to air, the former experience what is known as “reductive” aging.
-This process leads to the wine losing its color very slowly and produces a smoother wine on the palate and less tannic.
+This process leads to the wine losing its color very slowly and produces a smoother, less tannic wine on the palate.

 The I.V.D.P.
 (Instituto dos Vinhos do Douro e Porto) further divides Ports into two categories: regular Ports (standard rubies, three-year-old Tawny, and white Ports) and Categorias Especiais, special categories, which include everything else.